Industrial Design I (EUT201) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Learns design methods and uses the process efficiently.
+• Learns to use design methods and processes effectively.

-• By identifying market and user needs, offers solutions for them.
+• Can identify market and user needs and suggest solutions for them.

-• Deals with form and function in a holistic manner with the use of simple mechanisms.
+• Can handle form and function with the use of simple mechanisms.

-• Communicates the design suggestions by means of hand drawing and model making
+• Can explain design suggestions with hand drawing and model making.

 Course Content Developing creative thinking, process of solving design problems; generating functional and aesthetic solutions by considering design criteria such as innovation, product language and user-product interaction, developing scenarios for product, experiencing design process and conceptual methods appropriate for producible and usable products.